djndl1/CSNotes/ML/papers/VGG16.md

 ## Generic Architecture

-- Input: $224 \times 224$ RGB image
+- Input: $224 \times 224$ RGB image, subtracted by the mean RGB value computed on the training set from each pixel.

-- Receptive field: $3 \times 3$;

-- One linear transformation (followed by non-linearity): increases the non-linearity of the decision function without affecting the receptive fields of the conv. layers.

-- Convolution stride: $1$

-- Spatial padding: same
+- Convolution stride: $1$; receptive field $3 \times 3$ or $1 \times 1$; Spatial padding: same

 - Five MaxPooling over $2 \times 2$ window with stride $2$ following some of the conv layers.

 - All hidden layers use ReLU.

-- No Local Response Normalization (LRN)
+- No Local Response Normalization (LRN) since it does not increase performance.

 A stack of convolutional layers followed by three fully-connected (FC) layers.
 The final layer is softmax layer.